cdelcastillo21/pyslurmtq/README.rst

 This will run the tasks specified in the `tasks.json` file on the SLURM cluster.

-For example, to configure a batch of two jobs, the first with 4 cores and the second with 8 cores, you can create a JSON file with the following contents:
+For example, to configure a batch of three jobs, the first and third with 8 cores and the second with 4 cores, you can create a JSON file with the following contents:

 .. code-block:: json